DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

      - **How to index and slice a string?**
          -  Indexing a string allows accessing individual characters in a string directly by using a numeric value
          -  String indexing is zero-based: the first character in the string has index 0, the next is 1, and so on
-         -  Strings supoort negative indexing
+         -  Python supports negative indexing
             ```
             my_string = 'new string'
             my_string[0]                  # 'n'